Jorge-Ortiz-Mata/Doker-Course-Node-Mongo-React/README.md

 * In the app.js file, we need to change the URL name by adding the mongo container name: `mongodb://jorge:jorge123@mongo_container:27017/course-goals?authSource=admin`.
 * Create the Dockerfile.
 * Build the image: `docker build -t node-image:v1 .`.
-* Run the container and expose it: `docker run -p 80:80 -d --rm --name node_container --network my-net node-image:v1`.
+* Run the container and expose it: `docker run -p 80:80 -d --rm --name node_container -v "path:/app" --network my-net node-image:v1`.

 ### 04. React App.